Mississippi Safe Routes to School State Network

 The Mississippi network's action plan can be viewed here.
 You can follow activities of the Mississippi Safe Routes to School state network in our blog section and on the state-specific website; this site features meeting announcements and local success stories.

-To learn more about federal funding for Safe Routes to School, read the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
+From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
+Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Mississippi.
+To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

 Managed by the Mississippi Department of Transportation (MDOT), Mississippi's federally-funded Safe Routes to School program is the source for state and district contact details, federal Safe Routes to School funding amounts, Safe Routes to School applications and guidelines, and state Safe Routes to School program information.

 Since 2006, projects totaling more than $10.9 million have been selected in Mississippi.
 Visit the Mississippi Safe Routes to School program website for more information.

 There is a call for applications opened now until March 1, 2013.
 There is a maximum amount of $250,000 that may be requested.
 Guidelines and applications are online at www.mdottrafficsafety.com in the Safe Routes to School section.
 Look to the right on the Safe Routes to School page for guidelines and applications.
 If you are unable to access the application and guidelines, please contact Cookie Leffler at email@example.com or call 601-359-1454 for a hard copy.

 Please note: The applications and guidelines are made available when a funding cycle is opened.